MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/windowsdefenderapplicationguard-csp.md

 - Bit 6 - Set to 1 when system reboot is required.

 <a href="" id="platformstatus"></a>**PlatformStatus**
 Added in Windows 10, version 2004.
+Applies to Microsoft Office/Generic platform.
 Returns bitmask that indicates status of Application Guard platform installation and prerequisites on the device.

 Value type is integer.
 Supported operation is Get.